e-zk/site/about.md

 ### [STSD](https://github.com/e-zk/stsd) (wip)

 Secure Time Sync Daemon - a time synchronisation daemon written in Go that does not use Network Time Protocol (NTP).
-NTP does not make use of any cryptography whatsoever - no encryption, and no authentication. stsd aims to overcome the shortcomings of NTP to provide a secure way of keeping a system's time accurate.
-It's still very much a work in progress, so I don't recommend trying it out just yet.
+See the project [README](https://raw.githubusercontent.com/e-zk/stsd/trunk/README) for more information.

 ## Contact